-What is an Business Enforceable Contract?
+What is an Enforceable Business Contract?

-A business contract is an essential to conducting a business.
+An enforceable business business contract is essential to conducting a business.
 Done right, they provide peace of mind and clarity to both parties.
 When rushed through without consideration to probable outcomes that may disadvantage you, the business contract may not be worth the paper it’s written on.
 There are many types of business contracts, including sales contracts, services agreements, distribution agreements, licensing agreements, manufacturing and supply agreements, employment contracts, commercial lending agreements, lease agreements and purchase and sale agreements of real or capital property.

 This article will look at the basics: from the essential elements of a contract to what to do when one party is in breach of a contract.

 What is a business contract?

 Business contracts are agreements between two or more parties that is enforceable by law.
 Under operation of law, it can be written or oral; however, should you be forced to demonstrate the contract’s existence as a matter of evidence, it’s best for a contract to be written with all its terms and details included with utmost clarity.
 A contract is, essentially, a promise, whereby one party agrees to do something in exchange for a benefit.

 Making Business Contracts Valid and Enforceable

 In order for a business contract to be considered valid, there must be: